francesita/code-mixed-probes/README.md

 ## Data

 The data folder contains the data used for each of the experiments presented in the paper.
-The data folder contains subfolders: 'semantics' , 'layer-wise', and 'syntactic'.
+The data folder contains subfolders: 'semantics' and 'syntactic'.
 The data in each subfolder corresponds to the title of each of the experiments mentioned in the paper.
+There is not a layer-wise folder included because the data used for this set of experiments is publicly available.

 ## Contact